-We depend on the diligence, skill and network of business contacts of the senior investment professionals of our Investment Adviser.
-We also depend, to a significant extent, on PennantPark Investment Advisers' access to the investment information and deal flow generated by these investment professionals and any others that may be hired by PennantPark Investment Advisers.
+We depend on the diligence, skill and network of business contacts of the senior investment professionals of our Investment Adviser for our future success.
+We also depend, to a significant extent, on PennantPark Investment Advisers' access to the investment information and deal flow generated by these senior investment professionals and any others that may be hired by PennantPark Investment Advisers.
 Subject to the overall supervision of our board of directors, the managers of our Investment Adviser evaluate, negotiate, structure, close and monitor our investments.
 Our future success depends on the continued service of management personnel of our Investment Adviser.
 The departure of managers of PennantPark Investment Advisers could have a material adverse effect on our ability to achieve our investment objectives.
 In addition, we can offer no assurance that PennantPark Investment Advisers will remain our Investment Adviser.
-The Investment Management Agreement, to resign at any time upon 60 days' written notice, whether we have found a replacement or not.
+The Investment Adviser has the right, under the Investment Management Agreement, to resign at any time upon 60 days' written notice, whether we have found a replacement or not.